Decapitated mothers, troubled executives and outraged parents: welcome to the chaotic world of Joe Dante’s Gremlins

 Unsurprisingly, it was Spielberg himself who pushed for and ultimately had the PG-13 rating sanctioned following outrage from parents in the midst of ‘video nasty‘ moral panic.
 Thanks largely to the removal of a still-beating heart, Indiana Jones and the Temple of Doom was crucified by concerned parents, and Joe Dante’s Gremlins would become the subject of a similar backlash.
 It was with this in mind that the influential filmmaker decided there should be an additional rating sandwiched between PG and R, and Spielberg was one of the few industry players with the clout to get such a move sanctioned.
 It was the first time the ratings system had been altered since November 1968, something that didn’t sit well with many in the industry, but what did Spielberg care?
 As executive producer of Gremlins, he was able to appease parents who had taken their children to see yet another magical Spielberg adventure and had ended up with something else entirely.

 Cinema had matured during the 1970s, thanks in large part to the eye-opening events of the Civil Rights Movement, the fallout of the Vietnam War and Nixon’s ‘Watergate’ debacle.
-War movies ditched the blind patriotism for anthropological studies about disaffected victims of society, thrillers such as Coppola’s The Conversation were steeped in paranoia and distrust, and the horror genre eschewed supernatural villains for masked killers existing in America’s backyard.
+War movies ditched the blind patriotism for anthropological studies about disaffected victims of society, thrillers such as Coppola’s The Conversation were steeped in paranoia and distrust, and the horror genre eschewed supernatural villains for masked killers existing in suburban America’s very own backyard.
 By the 1980s, viewers had become so hardened to life’s horrors they began to accept it all with a cynical shrug, turning to irony and satire in the face of such realities.
-Cinema would reflect those feelings, and the time-honoured Christmas movie, once a bastion of festive good cheer, lampooned those sentiments and then some.
+Cinema would reflect those feelings, and the time-honoured Christmas movie, once a bastion of festive good cheer, embraced those sentiments and then some.

 Dante was not best pleased with the MPAA’s impositions or the PG-13 compromise that followed, and though the UK was a much smaller market, he must have been pretty miffed about the BBFC’s even harsher rating.
 This was a horror comedy aimed primarily at kids, and his chances of competing with another horror-themed hit in Ghostbusters, which had also managed to land a PG rating, would not have sat well with executives who were displeased with sections of Gremlins that Dante had fought to keep.
 One particularly macabre moment comes when Kate relays the now infamous story of why she hates Christmas.
 Occurring during a saccharine stroll through the neighbourhood that ends with protagonist Billy Peltzer (Zach Galligan) asking his sweetheart out on a date, it is utterly startling for a movie aimed at such a young demographic, particularly at the time of year.
 For those of you who don’t remember, here is the monologue in full: